Classes and programs to help people with Parkinson's stay strong and keep moving.

 Pedaling for Parkinson's at the University Hills-Schlessman Family YMCA

-Parkinson’s in Motion at the University Hills-Schlessman Family YMCA
+Parkinson’s Exercise at the University Hills-Schlessman Family YMCA

 The Parkinson’s in Motion class focuses on cognitive components and voice skills to help people with Parkinson’s Disease in their everyday living.